Free shipping on orders over $99

 Side Effects & Precautions

-While albendazole tablets are generally well-tolerated, patients should be aware of potential side effects and important precautions to ensure safe and effective treatment.
+While albendazole tablets are generally well-tolerated, patients should be aware of potential side effects and important precautions to help safe and effective treatment.
 Understanding these considerations helps patients recognize normal treatment responses versus situations requiring medical attention.

 Common Side Effects